All posts

-[Updated 2026-02-19] ChatGPT Apps are a new UI paradigm built on the MCP Apps protocol: your code renders directly inside the ChatGPT conversation.
-But building them from scratch means solving the same infrastructure problems every time you start a project.
+But building a ChatGPT App from scratch still means solving the same infrastructure problems on every project.
 A ChatGPT App framework changes that.

 What is a ChatGPT App Framework?

-A ChatGPT App framework provides the development infrastructure for building ChatGPT Apps on top of the MCP Apps protocol.
-The protocol defines how the application works: the rendering model, the communication between your MCP server and ChatGPT.
-A framework builds on top of that to give you the tooling you actually need to develop, test, and ship apps.
+A ChatGPT App framework provides the development infrastructure for building apps on top of the MCP Apps protocol.
+The protocol defines how the application works: the rendering model, lifecycle, and communication between your MCP server and ChatGPT.
+A framework builds on top of that to give you the tooling you need to develop, test, and ship apps.

-Think of it like the relationship between React and Next.js.
+The comparison to React and Next.js still holds.
 React is the rendering library.
 Next.js gives you routing, server-side rendering, a dev server, and deployment.
-You can build a React app without Next.js, but most teams don’t, because the framework handles the infrastructure so you can focus on your product.
+You can build a React app without Next.js, but most teams use a framework because it handles the infrastructure so you can focus on product.

 A ChatGPT App framework does the same thing for ChatGPT Apps.